Reasons For Commissions

-People commission prints or jewellery from me for various reasons.
+People commission prints or jewellery from me, a botanical artist, for various reasons.
 These are as diverse and interesting as those who request the artwork.

 Prints I've created, as commissions, have so far commemorated memorable events: a tree, which played a significant role, sharing its strength and resilience in a home birth, a special birthday, a wedding anniversary illustrating a favourite meadow walk and on one occasion simplify to celebrate a home, with a stunningly beautiful view.